Emulator Issues #5431

 I strongly and respectfully disagree with your opinion that my issue is more of a feature than a bug report (I've reasoned why).

-Updated by yasharnasirian almost 12 years ago
+Updated by yasharnasirian over 12 years ago

 Also, this is a good read: http://tasvideos.org/forum/viewtopic.php?t=11987&postdays=0&postorder=asc&start=0